-While the coronavirus continues to affect everyday life, thousands of expectant parents across Australia are having to adjust to managing a pregnancy during a pandemic.
+Expectant parents across Australia had to adjust to managing a pregnancy during a pandemic.
+Here's how.

 Acknowledging the challenges

 According to Mitzi Paderes, National Helpline and Programs Manager at PANDA, there are many ways the pandemic could be directly impacting the lives of expectant parents.

 “They may have suffered a job loss, for example.
 This could have a significant impact and place a huge strain given there’s a baby on the way.
 For others, feelings of sadness and disappointment will come out of not being able to share their pregnancy (in person) with loved ones,” says Paderes.

 It’s also understandable, and normal, for there to be a heightened sense of anxiety about the health of the unborn child and mother-to-be.

 “In order to limit face-to-face contact, prenatal medical appointments have been spaced out.
 They’ve also been prioritised for those who are particularly vulnerable or have complicated pregnancies,” explains Paderes.

 “We all thrive on human connection and reassurance, particularly when it comes to pregnancy.
 An element of that has gone with the absence of face-to-face appointments and scans.”

 Paderes acknowledges that the current situation is tough on expectant parents, particularly those who already experience a mental health condition.